matejkajinic/matejkajinic.github.io/README.md

 * **Founder** - built and led early forms of spatial intelligence, creating predictive "world models" from geospatial data to solve physical challenges

-* **Operator** - led Mountain Rescue Service unit for 6 years, participated in some of the most complex cave rescue operations in the world
+* **Operator and rescuer** - led Mountain Rescue Service unit for 6 years, participated in some of the most complex cave rescue operations in the world [(Riesending-Schachthöhle, Germany from depth of -980m in June 2014)](https://en.wikipedia.org/wiki/Riesending_cave_rescue)